mwangiii/Steghub-devops-training/Load_Balancer_Solution_With_Nginx/README.md

 - _**Elastic IP**_ -  A static public IP address in cloud platforms (like AWS) that remains consistent, even if the server changes.

-- _**cron configuration **_ -  A method for scheduling tasks in Unix-like systems, using a configuration file to automate commands at specific times.
+- _**cron configuration**_  -  A method for scheduling tasks in Unix-like systems, using a configuration file to automate commands at specific times.
-- _**Domain name registrar**_ -
+- _**Domain name registrar**_ - A domain name registrar is a company that manages the registration and renewal of internet domain names, ensuring they are unique and linked to specific IP addresses.
+They often offer additional services like web hosting and DNS management.

 # CONCLUSION
 In this project, I guided you through setting up a secure communication channel between clients and web servers using the HTTPS protocol.
 We used Nginx as our load balancer and obtained a free SSL certificate from Let's Encrypt via Certbot.
 We also configured a domain name for our web infrastructure and scheduled a cron job to automatically renew the SSL certificate.
 As a result, our web infrastructure is now more secure and efficient in handling client traffic.

 I hope you found this project valuable.
 If you have any questions or feedback, feel free to reach out.
 I'd be happy to assist.
 Thank you for your time.